tradingstrategy-ai/tradingview-defi-strategy/README.md

   the latest value of time series is in the last index of an array, noted by `-1` and the oldest value is in zero index `0`.
   In PineScript, this is the opposite, where the latest value is noted without index or index 0.

-### Example of TradingView

-- Import the script to TradingView
-- Choose XXX/USD market
-- Shwo the backtest results

-### Example of Jupyter notebook

-- Run in Visual Studio Code, as described below

 ## About trading on decentralised finance

 ### DEX trading fees

 You have four elements of fees

-- Blockchain transaction costs or [gas fees]()
+- Blockchain transaction costs or [gas fees](https://tradingstrategy.ai/glossary/gas-fee)
   - Going towards zero and neglible in the future
 - Trading fee, which consists of
   - [Liquidity provider fee](https://tradingstrategy.ai/glossary/liquidity-provider)